 the width of the $m_{\mu^+\mu^-}$ distribution increases from BP1 to BP3 as the momentum resolution grows with the $p_T(\mu)$.
-The $E_{\mu^+\mu^-}$ distribution (bottom-left) shows a clear $m_{\pi_d}$ and $p_T(\mu)$ dependence: muon pairs from the decay of heavier and higher-$p_T$ $\pi_d$'s carry more energy.
-Finally, in the $\Delta R_{\mu^+\mu^-}$ distribution (bottom-right), the average angular separation between the muons is smaller for higher $\pi_d$ multiplicity, while in BP3, which has fewer $\pi_d$'s, the $\Delta R$ distribution is generally larger.
+The $E_{\mu^+\mu^-}$ distribution ({bottom left}) shows a clear $m_{\pi_d}$ and $p_T(\mu)$ {dependence-muon} pairs from the decay of heavier and {higher }$p_T$ $\pi_d$'s carry more energy.
+Finally, in the $\Delta R_{\mu^+\mu^-}$ distribution ({bottom right}), the average angular separation between the muons is smaller for higher $\pi_d$ multiplicity, while in BP3, which has fewer $\pi_d$'s, the $\Delta R$ distribution is generally larger.